steampixel/smartphone-halts-maul/README.md

 Happy coding :-)

+## Changelog new release candidate
+* Added information on third party blocking
+* News on unlocking by finger print
+* Added details on Bluetooth security
+* New information on surveillance through advertising
+* Fixed "points" label in print version
+* Added stract.com

 ## Changelog 1.18.0
 Moved to new version 1.18.0: Are you worried about house searches?
 You can then filter the tasks accordingly.
 A general search function has also been added.
 Other updates: